Leicester City Council: History

 The council traces its roots to the Corporation of Leicester, and before then to the Merchant Gild and the Portmanmoot.
 The Portmanmoot consisted of 24 Jurats, elected from the burgesses (members of the Gild Merchant, or freemen), along with two bailiffs, and a clerk.
 It appears to have existed before the Norman Conquest in 1066.
 In 1209, the lead member of the Portmanmoot, the Alderman, became known as a mayor.
 The Gild Merchant and the Moot overlapped in membership and had probably become effectively merged in the 14th century.
 Membership of the Twenty-Four appears to have been by co-option, chosen by themselves.

 Traditionally, the general populace attended some meetings of the Moot and Guild, but this was restricted to burgesses in 1467.
 Later, in 1489, this changed to a system where the Mayor and the Twenty-Four chose Forty-Eight burgesses to represent the others, and the Twenty-Four and the Forty-Eight would govern jointly.

 After doubts as to the ability of the Moot and Gild to hold property arose in the 16th century, the corporation was formed, replacing the Gild and Portmanmoot, in 1589.
 A second charter was granted in 1599, reconfirming this, to The Mayor, Bailiffs and Burgesses of the Borough of Leicester.
 The 24 Jurats became known as the Aldermen of the corporation, and the 48 other Burgesses as the Common Council.
 The members of the Corporation chose the burgesses to send to the House of Commons.

 Leicester was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, which standardised how most boroughs across the country were governed.
 The borough was then led by a corporate body formally called the "mayor, aldermen and burgesses of the borough of Leicester", which was generally known as the corporation or town council.
 The previous system of co-option for members of the council was replaced with elections by rate-payers.
 This led to a prolonged spell of Liberal control of the council.
 When elected county councils were established in 1889, Leicester was considered large enough for its existing corporation to provide county-level services, and so it was made a county borough, independent from Leicestershire County Council.

 In 1919 Leicester was awarded city status, after which the corporation was formally called the "mayor, aldermen and citizens of the city of Leicester", also known as the city council.
 In 1928 the council was given the right to appoint a Lord Mayor.

+The city boundaries were enlarged on a number of occasions as the urban area grew, notably in 1935 and 1966.